 Chino Valley Unified School District (CVUSD) makes it a priority to maintain safe, clean, and effective school sites for our students, staff, and parents.
 The safety of students is of paramount importance to CVUSD.
 In the morning, staff supervision is provided to watch the cafeteria, entrance gates, and playground activities.
 During lunch and recess times, noon ground supervisors and teachers monitor students to ensure students interact safely.
 At the end of the school day, staff supervises student dismissal.
 The staff and student workspaces for this site are cleaned on a regular basis by the school site custodial staff.
 In addition to regular cleanings, deep cleanings are scheduled and carried out during breaks and vacation periods.
 The school facility is adequate and has sufficient classrooms, playgrounds, and staff spaces in order to operate efficiently.
-A planned or recently completed school improvement for this site is a full school modernization project planned beginning in the 2020/2021 school year and a schoolwide security camera and keyless access system planned for the 2020/2021 school year
+A recently completed school improvement for this site was the expansion of the front parking lot that was completed in the 2019/2020 school year.
+Schoolwide security camera and keyless access system is planned for the 2020/2021 school year.
 To ensure sites are clean, safe and functional, Maintenance and Operations department staff conduct inspections at the school sites on a continual basis.
 School sites may also enter maintenance requests by accessing the School Dude system.
 After the school site request is entered into the system, a work order is generated, and the Maintenance staff works diligently to complete all work orders in a timely manner.
 The Maintenance team utilized the Facility Inspection Tool (FIT), a survey instrument developed by the State of California Office of Public School Construction (OPSC), to record inspection results.
-The District's inspection took place on July 30, 2019, the overall rating of this site's most recent survey is GOOD, and any associated repairs were completed on or before December 30, 2019.
+The overall rating of this site's most recent survey is GOOD, and any associated repairs were completed on or before December 30, 2019.